One Helluva Problem

 E.g., Thomas Schreiner, ‘A Reformed View’, in: Michael Bird (ed.), Four Views on the Apostle Paul (Zondervan 2012).
 Of course, it is ironic to hear such an assertion from someone who fiercely defends a system so deeply shaped by Modern (conservative) culture; see DC, Deliverance, ch.
 9, ‘Dangers — The Modern European Pedigree’.

 It is true that, with the definition of freedom provided in this article, I too think our justice system should be reformed, at least to some degree.
 Against libertarianism, negative freedom an sich becomes irrelevant (if it ever existed).
 Against compatibilism, positive freedom an sich becomes irrelevant too.
 What matters is rational freedom, both negative and positive: being free from irrational constraints, and being free to act on rational motives.

 However, this means that the principles of capability, mental competency and freedom of will are not abolished, as with compatibilism, but rather sharpened.
 They apply even more broadly than with libertarianism!
-Now, the focus becomes even more on rehabilitation and restoration than on retribution.
+Now, the focus becomes even more on rehabilitation and restoration and much less on retribution.